GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 ##### Receiving Grit Damage
 The winner's level of success is the amount of Grit damage that is applied to the loser.
 When a Grit pool is reduced to zero, further damage is done to the Flesh pool.
 -   If the target has remaining Grit, the level of success is deducted from their current Grit
--   If the target's Grit pool reaches zero, 50% of the remainder of the damage is added to Flesh damage. (round up)
+-   If the target's Grit pool reaches zero, the remainder of the damage is added to Flesh damage. (round up)
--   If the target has zero Grit remaining, all damage is transferred to Flesh damage at 50% (round up)
+-   If the target has zero Grit remaining, all damage is transferred to Flesh damage

 > _E.g.
 3 levels of success are applied to the target's current Grit reducing it from 4 to 1_

->_Or 5 levels of success take the loser's Grit pool from 2 to 0, and the balance of 3 generates 2F flesh damage (3 divided by 2 round up)_
+>_Or 5 levels of success take the loser's Grit pool from 2 to 0, and the balance of 3 generates an additional 3F flesh damage

 Note: When a Grit pool is reduced to zero, the actor adds a persistent penalty.
 See Recovery of Grit